file-format/Products/content/en/audio/net/naudio/index.md

-<p>NAudio is an open source API to manipulate audio files programmtically.
+<p>NAudio is an open source API to manipulate audio files programmatically.
 The API allows the .NET Developer to read audio from different standards, playback audio, convert audio formats, record system audio and more.
 The API intends to provide a comprehensive set of useful utility classes by using which you can construct your own audio manipulation application.</p>
 <p>Using the API, you can playback audio using Waveout, DirectSound, ASIO & WASAPI and can read audio from WAV, AIFF, MP3, G.711, ADPCM, WMA, AAC, MP4 and more.
 The API allows encoding audio using and ACM codec installed on your machine, you can mix and manipulate audio streams using 32-bit mixing engine.</p>

 {{< /SinglePage/PageBody/tab/text >}}